 #5 So Long, Free Speech – Twitter Now Enforcing Sharia Law

 Why did Twitter, an American company, warn Michelle Malkin, an American citizen, that an old post of hers violates Pakistani law?

 Recently, conservative pundit Michelle Malkin received a disturbing message from Twitter.
 The social media company told her that a tweet from 2015 containing cartoon drawings of Islamic prophet Muhammad were in violation of Pakistani blasphemy law – Sharia.
 Twitter has not taken any action yet, but told Malkin that she “may wish to consult legal counsel about this matter.”

 That’s the kind of message that can send chills down anyone’s spine.
 Malkin is an American citizen living in the United States.
 Twitter is a U.S. based company.
 When did it become their business to enforce Pakistani law?

 The blasphemy laws that Malkin apparently violated are regularly used to persecute Christians.
 In 2012, an 11-year old girl was arrested in the Muslim country for burning pages from the Quran.
 In 1998, Ayub Masih was sentenced to death after a Muslim neighbor accused him of supporting Salman Rushdie, the British author of The Satanic Verses, a book that generated major controversy in the 1980s.
 In 2009, Asia Bibi went to get water for her and her fellow farm workers.
 Two Muslim women refused to drink from a container used by a Christian, and a few days later she was accused of blasphemy by a mob.
 Bibi was sentenced to death in 2010.
-Read More.We value your comments!
-Please weigh in on our comment section below.
+Read More.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com